mintplugins/mp-core/readme.txt

 * Changed metabox save routine to save all fields if it is the first time it is ever being saved
 * Took port number out of mp_core_get_current_url function.
 * Changed if theme update routine gets no response from server (if repo server down etc) , it now fails silently
-* New Class added which smooths out the installation of licensed plugins with dependant child plugins

 = 1.0.0.3 = December 1, 2014
 * Added conditionally visible metafields - only shown if their parent has value X